Lebowski89/blog/content/common.md

 ```

-Above, the only the database name changes, since I'm working with one postgres instance, and that's all I need.
+Above, the only the database name changes, since I'm working with one postgres instance.

 ***

-## MariaDB Database
+### MariaDB

 ***

-The `mysql_db` module will ping and create databases in a single task:
+I use the `mysql_db` module to ping and create databases in a single task:

 ```yaml